mlberkeley/bootcamp/README.md

 * Do not change `/home/jovyan/work`.
 This is a setting for the container

-Most of the material was taken from Berkeley's CS189 course.
+Most of the material was taken from Berkeley's CS189 course and adapted from [last year's bootcamp](https://github.com/jpark96/ml-b-bootcamp-public).
 Many thanks to Professor Jonathan Shewchuck, who taught the course during the Spring 2016!
 Here's the reference to his notes (I VERY MUCH suggest this for a stronger mathematical understanding behind the algorithms): https://people.eecs.berkeley.edu/~jrs/papers/machlearn.pdf

 ## Setting up your environment
 If you have not yet installed jupyter on your machine, you'll probably get an error message when you run the above command.